-While there are a ton of exceptional taquería, Tex-Mex, and Mexicali cuisine, these are not those types of restaurants.
+While there are a ton of exceptional taquería, Tex-Mex, and Mexicali cuisine in the Sacramento area, these are not those types of restaurants.
 Explore these restaurants to experience some of the more diverse and culturally significant foods of Mexico.

 Table of Contents